Extended Version of GTGraffiti: Spray Painting Graffiti Art from Human Painting Motions with a Cable Driven Parallel Robot: Acknowledgements

 \section{Acknowledgements}

-We thank Max Ongena and Jules Dellaert for collaborating as graffiti artists, Prajwal Vedula and Zhangqi Luo for contributing to code, and Russel Gentry, Jake Thompkins, and Tristan Al-Haddad at Georgia Tech's Digital Fabrication Lab for their hardware assistance and allowing us to use their space for painting. \detail{This work was supported by the National Science Foundation under Grant No. 2008302.}
+We thank Max Ongena and Jules Dellaert for collaborating as graffiti artists, Prajwal Vedula and Zhangqi Luo for contributing to code, and Russel Gentry, Jake Thompkins, and Tristan Al-Haddad at Georgia Tech's Digital Fabrication Lab for their hardware assistance and allowing us to use their space for painting.